macccorehenni/short-stories/Emrie and Curiosity in Secover.md

 "Why not?
 The guy?"
 "Yeah."

-Suddenly, the cat that Emrie had talked
+Suddenly, the cat that Emrie had talked to earlier in the day returned.

+"What?"
+Emrie said, perhaps a bit more loudly